Rosemary Squires

-Rosemary Squires MBE (born Joan Rosemary Yarrow, 7 December 1928) is an English jazz, big band, cabaret and concert singer and recording artist.
-Her career started in 1940 with an appearance on the BBC Home Service's Children's Hour, and has endured into the 21st century.
-Squires is also currently the president of the Studio Theatre in Salisbury, Wiltshire.
+Rosemary Squires MBE (born Joan Rosemary Yarrow; 7 December 1928 – 8 August 2023) was an English jazz, big band, cabaret and concert singer and recording artist.
+Her career started in 1940 with an appearance on the BBC Home Service's Children's Hour, and endured into the 21st century.
+Squires was also the president of the Studio Theatre in Salisbury, Wiltshire.

 Early life

 Born in Bristol, England, Squires was the daughter of a civil servant.
 She took singing, guitar and piano lessons while at school at St Edmund's Girls' School, Salisbury, Wiltshire.
 Initially she entertained troops by singing on nearby UK and US army bases around Salisbury.
 With her appealing West Country burr she sang with various musical groups and with a Polish military band, all the while maintaining a job in a shop for antique books and later office work.

 Career

 When Squires became a professional singer she performed with big bands such as Ted Heath, Geraldo and Cyril Stapleton.
 She also sang with the smaller jazz bands of Max Harris, Kenny Baker and appeared in the BBC Festival of Jazz at the Royal Albert Hall with the Alan Clare band.
 She moved from Salisbury to London in 1948 at 20 years of age.
 In the 1950s and 1960s, she became a regular on the BBC Light Programme (now BBC Radio 2) on programmes such as Melody Time and Workers' Playtime.
 Squires worked in the United States with Danny Kaye and Sammy Davis Jr., as well as appearing on the Johnny Carson Show.
 In 1994, Squires was part of the entertainment for Prince Edward's 30th birthday celebrations.
 During the 2012 Royal Diamond Jubilee year Squires undertook two countrywide tours to celebrate her own diamond jubilee in show business, including two appearances at the Royal Festival Hall.